nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/ASCII/performingASCIIcalculations/README.md

     /**
      * @brief Validates the input string.
-     * @return true if the string is numeric and within range, false otherwise.
+     * @return true if the string is numeric and between 1 and 3998, false otherwise.
      */
     bool validate() {
         if (input_str.empty())